oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-297 warning: "all arguments are positional in a generated executable"
-When generating an executable for direct execution of rwl scripts, all arguments are rwl files during generation, and are positional at execution..
+When generating an executable for direct execution of rwl scripts, all arguments are rwl files during generation, and are positional at execution.

 ### RWL-298 error: "'%s' is not a threads dedicated database"
 The at clause must refer to a threads dedicated database.